SHOPPINGCLAW

 Why it matters

-Use public posture to shorten decisions
+Use public proof to shorten decisions

 Terms, runtime disclosures, and visible boundaries reduce uncertainty before anyone depends on the automation.